 6. Supplement your diet

 Collagen, Vitamin B, Iron, Biotin, Zinc are common supplements to take for hair loss issues.
 A 2-year-long study also found that supplementation and saw palmetto could increase hair growth in men with male pattern baldness.
+In the end, 38% of those who took saw palmetto had an improvement in their hair loss.

 Do not let hair loss hold you back from achieving more in your life.
 It is never too late to get help.
 If you still find yourself in a bit of a hairy situation, visit Cambridge Therapeutics.
 We are confident in helping you get back in style!